 After the makeshift funeral, Dina retreated to her room.
-Although Andy was gone, his cage still remained on the table by her window.
-The continuous existence of Andy’s home unsettled her deeply, and she found herself thinking back to days spent playing with him, watching him, admiring him.
+Although Andy was gone, his cage remained on the table by her window.
+It unsettled her deeply, and she found herself thinking back to days spent playing with him, watching him, admiring him.

-The phone’s sudden blaring ring echoed throughout the house, shocking Dina out of her grief filled daze.
+The phone’s sudden blaring ring shocked Dina out of her grief-filled daze.
 The receding light through her window told her that time had passed.
-She stepped out of her room, peering around the corner as the ringing stopped.
-She listened as her mother’s one sided conversation flooded with worry, and she anxiously began to shift from foot to foot.
+She stepped out of her room, listening as her mother’s one-sided conversation flooded with worry.
+She anxiously began to shift from foot to foot.

 Soon, the car was filled with warm bodies and careful silence.
 This silence followed them out of the car and into a white hospital waiting room.
-The large room smelled strongly of disinfectant and sickness, overpowering her mother’s perfume greatly.
-The smell clung to the cheap, worn chairs, and the soft sounds of phones ringing and footsteps echoed in her head.
+The large room smelled strongly of disinfectant and sickness, overpowering her mother’s usually impenetrable perfume.
 This place made her uneasy.
-She’d heard stories from various children about grandparents dying and aunts getting unsuccessful plastic surgeries and brothers getting bones reset on the floor in front of them.
-The stories clouded her mind, and soon she was practically bouncing with anxiety.
+She’d heard stories about grandparents dying and aunts getting unsuccessful plastic surgeries and brothers getting bones reset.
+Soon she was practically bouncing with anxiety.

 “Liljana?”
 A nurse in white stood by the double doors.
-Her mother stood to greet the woman.
 “Your husband is out of surgery.
 You can come see him, if you want.”

-Dina and her sisters rose to their feet, but stopped cold when the woman raised her hand.
+They all rose to their feet but stopped cold when the woman raised her hand.
 “He can only have one visitor right now.”
-Her mother turned and told them to sit and wait for her before following the nurse through the swinging double doors.
+Her mother told them to sit and wait, then followed the nurse through the swinging double doors.

-It was later revealed to them that he broke his collarbone in a bad car accident after he went through a stop sign and entered an intersection.
+Her father had broken his collarbone in a bad car accident after he drove through a stop sign and entered an intersection.
 The collision, apparently, was caused by none other than Andy Gibb the Hamster, or rather, the thought of him.
 Her father was devastated by Andy’s sudden death, and the thought of the small creature consumed his mind when he should have been focused on the road.
 He blamed himself for poisoning Andy with too many apples, and the blame sent him flying in front of another car.

 Seeing him in that hospital bed scared her.
 Parents are invincible to children.
 Parents are these unbreakable, immortal beings that can’t be touched by tragedy or death.
 So, seeing her father lying helpless and broken in a foreign place shifted something inside her.
 She was more concerned than ever about the people she loved, especially after the death of her beloved hamster and the dangerous accident of her father.

 She became more careful as well.
-The effects of Andy’s untimely demise followed her into her adult life, and affected how she lived.
-She always says to my siblings and I “take things in moderation.”
+The effects of Andy’s untimely demise followed her into her adult life and affected how she lived.
+She always says to my siblings and me: “Take things in moderation.”
 In other words, don’t do too much of one thing.
 Too much of one thing isn’t good, and can have serious consequences.
 Andy Gibb, both the hamster and the person, are perfectly good examples.